 - Enforce air quality standards: Satellite data could be used to improve monitoring of county-level compliance with federal air quality standards and prioritize air pollution control activities that protect human health.
 Read the full working paper.

 - Regulate air emissions from oil and gas development: Monitoring air quality using satellites can improve our understanding of the relationship between emissions from oil and gas development and infant health outcomes.

 - Detect harmful algal blooms: Remote sensing can detect harmful algal blooms in recreational lakes and help managers take necessary steps to protect human health.
-Read the full journal article and the Resources article describing this work.
+Read the journal article and the Resources article describing this work.

 - Improve drought and river flow forecasts: Three-month soil moisture forecasts based on data from the GRACE satellites could be used to improve policy responses to drought and flooding.